tyedem/Health-App-Analytics/README.md

 # Description
 This is a capstone project for [Coursera's Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?) where I am analyzing [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) sourced from [Kaggle](https://www.kaggle.com/).

+This project will follow structured approach of Ask, Prepare, Process, Analyze, Share, Act

 ## Scenario
 I am a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
 Bellabeat is a successful small company, but they have the potential to become a larger player in the global [smart device](https://en.wikipedia.org/wiki/Smart_device) market.
 Urška Sršen, Cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
 You have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights you discover will then help guide marketing strategy for the company.
 You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy.